wcasper/math414fall2022/_topics/000-what-is-topology.md

 However, no amount of squeezing, pulling, or massaging will allow us to transform a torus into a sphere or a cube, at least not without cutting and regluing parts of our shape.
 The torus has some property that makes its shape fundamentally different from the other two.
 Topology studies properties of different shapes, called **topological spaces**, which cannot be changed by squeezing and pulling.
 At its heart, it tries to decide which topological spaces are topologically equivalent, called **homeomorphic**, or distinct.

-**Question:** Which of the following properties are *topological properties* of a surface (such as a sphere, cube, or torus), meaning that they don't change even if we change the shape by squeezing, pulling and massaging it?

 <style>
 .collapsible {